 - Completing a lone working checklist (for example, a safety checklist for specified equipment or high-risk activities)

 - For drivers, ensuring their vehicle is in good working order, and that they take appropriate breaks

 - Arranging meetings in public places whenever possible

 - Using all safety devices provided to them

 - Keeping their lone worker safety device, such as a smartphone equipped with an app, in good working order with fully charged batteries

 Keep in mind these are general suggestions.
 Your own policy should include responsibilities with more specific details related to the task(s) in question.

-This is the most personalized of the bunch.
+This is the most personalized area.
 Each job presents specific risks, and it’s up to the employer to assess these risks and take steps to avoid or control them when necessary.

 We have included a Lone Working Policy example that you can amend to suit your own needs.